 Depending in the clinical type and stage, in leishmaniasis, the epidermis may be either ulcerated with marked secondary changes and epidermal reaction, or alternatively the epidermis may be quite unremarkable and overlying a dense dermal infiltrate (figure 1).
 The infiltrate is typically dense and contains predominantly histiocytes, lymphocytes and plasma cells (figure 2).
 Other acute inflammatory cells are usually difficult to find unless there is ulceration and secondary changes.
 The infiltrate may surround neurovascular bundles akin to lepromatous leprosy.

-The leishmania organisms are typically easy to visualize on routine H-E sections during the earlier stages of the disease and – akin to lepromatous leprosy – may be difficult to find late in the disease where there is a resolving granulomatous and sclerotic inflammatory pattern.
+The leishmania organisms are typically easy to visualise on routine H-E sections during the earlier stages of the disease and – like lepromatous leprosy – may be difficult to find late in the disease where there is a resolving granulomatous and sclerotic inflammatory pattern.
 In early stages of leishmaniasis, numerous amastigotes typically distend histiocytes (figure 3) and impart quite a characteristic diagnostic morphology.

 Special stains for leishmaniasis